In part one of our two-part series on software-defined WAN and the future of virtualized networks, networking expert...

-In part two below, Nolle looks at SD-WAN service models from the inside out to explain the two primary technical SD-WAN options -- described as passive and synergistic -- their common features and differences, and two additional market drivers that could cause a third SD-WAN model to emerge.
+In part two below, Nolle looks at SD-WAN service models from the inside out to explain the two primary technical SD-WAN options -- described as passive and synergistic -- compare their common features and differences, and discuss two additional market drivers that could cause a third SD-WAN model to emerge.

 SD-WAN is a new kind of wrapper for network services.
 Once inside that package, however, not all SD-WAN product and service options are the same.
 The differences are important to buyers and to the future evolution of the technology.

-The two existing SD-WAN service models are based on what's inside the service package.
+The two existing SD-WAN service model options are based on what's inside the service package.
 In the first -- which we characterize as the passive model -- the SD-WAN service looks like ordinary network user traffic, which means the SD-WAN element itself uses the underlying network.
 As a result, all SD-WAN features are packed into the vendor's SD-WAN physical or virtual device.
 In the passive model, an SD-WAN service would also inherit whatever network features are standard for an internet connection.

-The passive SD-WAN model can be used in service provider SD-WAN offerings, but it can also be used by third-party managed service providers and even directly by end users.
+The passive SD-WAN model option can be used in service provider SD-WAN offerings, but it can also be used by third-party managed service providers and even directly by end users.
 This means the network operator has no special technical edge over the competition.

 The second SD-WAN service model -- which we characterize as synergistic -- works in conjunction with a network operator's infrastructure.
 It exploits additional network features that only a network operator could expose.
 The synergistic SD-WAN model gives service providers an edge by offering a link between the SD-WAN service layer and the underlying network infrastructure.